KQM-git/TCL/characters/pyro/thoma.md

 {% tab title="Ascension 1" %}
 ### Imbricated Armor

-When your current active character obtains or refreshes a Blazing Barrier, this character's Shield Strength will increase by 5% for 6s.
+When your current active character obtains or refreshes a **Blazing Barrier**, this character's Shield Strength will increase by 5% for 6s.
 This effect can be triggered once every 0.3s seconds.
 Max 5 stacks.
 {% endtab %}

 {% tab title="Ascension 4" %}
 ### Flaming Assault

-DMG dealt by Crimson Ooyoroi's Fiery Collapse is increased by 2.2% of Thoma's Max HP.
+DMG dealt by **Crimson Ooyoroi**'s **Fiery Collapse** is increased by 2.2% of Thoma's Max HP.
 {% endtab %}
 {% endtabs %}